 For this year’s celebration I’ll have bottles of homemade Cranberry Liqueur, Limoncello and Raspberry Liqueur.
 I’ll also have some Crème de Cassis available.
 Crème de Cassis is a sweet, dark red liqueur made from blackcurrants.
-Because currants aren’t something that I’ve found readily available at the market I’ve not made my own (yet) but I love a Kir Royale so a good brand from France will be available too; it’s only fitting for a French New Year’s Eve right?
+Because currants aren’t something that I’ve found readily available at the market I’ve not made my own (yet) but I love a Kir Royale Cocktail for New Years Eve so a good brand from France will be available too; it’s only fitting for a French New Year’s Eve right?

 These cocktails are so simple, a bit of liqueur topped with some chilled bubbly.
 Just enough sweetness and taste to make sparkling wine a special cocktail.

 By the way, aren’t the photos today especially beautiful?
 I can say that because I did not take them!
 I have a dear friend, Jenn, who blogged for years at Jenn Cuisine who offered them to me since I had mentioned to her that I would be doing one cocktail every day this week (fingers crossed!) in anticipation of New Year’s Eve.
 She offered and I jumped at that generosity.